Solomon and Saturn: Vasa Mortis

-The riddle describes a mysterious bird that has been bound by Solomon ntil Doomsday and is feared by the leaders of the Philistines.
+The riddle describes a mysterious bird that has been bound by Solomon until Doomsday and is feared by the leaders of the Philistines.
 The final line of the passage names the bird as Vasa Mortis.
 Robert Menner has argued that ancient Jewish legends of Solomon's struggles with demons are at the heart of the riddle, and he identifies the Vasa Mortis with the demon Asmodeus.
 Cilluffo sees parallels between the Vasa Mortis and the description of Fame in Virgil's Aeneid, as well as the nocturnal monster in the Anglo-Saxon Liber Monstrorum and the griffin in the Wonders of the East.

 Themes

 Kathryn Powell has described these poetic versions as examples of "orientalist fantasy", which works to suppress anxieties about English cultural identity.
-She argues that they attempt to minimise anxieties about the unstable condition of knowledge, and about the future of the Anglo=Saxon kingdoms and the Christian faith, by "displacing any lack of knowledge, political stability or faith onto the Eastern and pagan figure of Saturn and the Chaldean people he represents".
+She argues that they attempt to minimise anxieties about the unstable condition of knowledge, and about the future of the Anglo-Saxon kingdoms and the Christian faith, by "displacing any lack of knowledge, political stability or faith onto the Eastern and pagan figure of Saturn and the Chaldean people he represents".
 Powell suggests that the dialogues' original readers were encouraged to identify with the figure of Solomon, who is constructed as a model of Christian ideals and behaviour.